 - 1. Before operating your furnace read and be familiar with all safety and warning information concerning furnace supplied by the manufacturer of the furnace. - 2.
 Allow 5 minutes of time with windows and door to be open, allowing full ventilation should any propane odors remain inside. - 3.
 Be sure your propane container valve is turned open and 12 volt DC power is available.
 A switch is on the side of furnace, which must be turned "ON".
 If blower runs, switch is in "ON" position. - 4.
 Slide thermostat lever from "OFF" position to 60 degrees. - 5.
 Blower will come on in 15 seconds and run about 30 seconds to purge heat chamber. - Module board has 3 functions: (1) Send spark to burner tube.
 (2).Open propane valve.
 (3) Send signal to board -burner is lit-stop sparking.

-After lockout, shut thermostat down, wait 2 minutes, and rope: - After lockout, shut thermostat down, wait 2 minutes and repeat operation. - 7.
+After lockout, shut thermostat down, wait 2 minutes and repeat operation. - 7.
 When burner ignites, board will discontinue to spark.
 You should feel heat within 1 minute at the ducts. - 8.
-Set your thermostat at desired temperature. - To shut-down, move thermostat lever to far left and power will cease to flow to furnace.
+Set your thermostat at desired temperature. - 9.
+To shut-down, move thermostat lever to far left and power will cease to flow to furnace.
 Blower will continue to run about 2 minutes until heat has left chamber.